coreui/coreui/site/content/docs/4.0/utilities/spacing.md

 ### Horizontal centering

-Additionally, Bootstrap also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.
+Additionally, CoreUI for Bootstrap also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.

 <div class="bd-example">
   <div class="mx-auto" style="width: 200px; background-color: rgba(86,61,124,.15);">